TheBruh141/SML-Lib/style_guide.md

 #### Debug Mode

 - Enable and disable debug mode through preprocessor directives, as shown in the provided code.
-- Use debug mode for debugging and development purposes, and ensure it doesn't affect the production code.
+- Use debug mode for debugging and development, and ensure it doesn't affect the production code.

 ```c
 #if (DEBUG == 1)